parky128/angularjs-pinpointers-tracking/README.md

 - Added map marker infoWindows via marker click listeners
 - Added in journey status 'pips' to the vehicle list items (green - in journey, red - out of journey\parked)

+**Road Map**

+Planning to make use of ngRoute, and provide drill-through capability to the vehicle list.
+So on selecting a vehicle, this will replace the list, with a new view containing any journeys the vehicle has performed, and a further select of a journey item will replace with another view containing the individual events making up that journey which can also be reviewed on the map.